-The financial report has been prepared on a historical cost basis, except for financial instruments which have been measured at fair value and net claims liabilities which have been measured in accordance with NZ IFRS 4 Insurance Contracts.
+The financial report has been prepared on a historical cost basis, except for net claims liabilities which have been measured in accordance with NZ IFRS 4 Insurance Contracts.

 All amounts are presented in New Zealand Dollars.

 Accounting policies are selected and applied in a manner which ensures that the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of the underlying transactions or other events is reported.
 Assets and liabilities are presented in a decreasing order of liquidity on the face of the Balance Sheet.
 For assets and liabilities that comprise both current and non-current amounts, information with regard to the non-current amount is included in the relevant note to the financial statements.